 Below, find a quick guide basically outlining if recreational marijuana use is legal in the country you’re visiting, and how legally “weed-friendly” said country is:

-Belize is a greenies paradise, with cannabis decriminalized since 2017, the first country in Central America to relax its weed laws.
+Belize is a greenies paradise.
+With cannabis decriminalized since 2017, it’s the first country in Central America to relax its weed laws.
 The amount you’re allowed to have in your possession?
 Up to 10 grams.
 You can smoke (eat, vape, whatever’s your choice) marijuana on private property so long as you have permission.